RQF7/proyecto_lovelace/documentos_entregables/reporte_tecnico/propuestas_citas.md

 1. >We live in a society exquisitely dependent on science and technology, in which hardly anyone knows anything about science and technology.
 Cosmos, Carl Sagan.
+2. >You don't understand anything until you learn it more than one way.
+Marvin Minsky.